Several Shades of Grief

 The emotional response to loss

 Loss is overwhelming and presents a variety of emotions.
 Most prominent are feelings of anger, blame, sadness, anxiety, and depression.
-Some behavior may seem irrational, while they may be helping the person regain control.
+Some behaviors may seem irrational, while they may be helping the person regain control.

 Grief occurs for both the person who is dying and the survivors.
-When learning you have cancer, it is usual to feel numb, have difficulty managing everyday tasks, and suddenly lose interest in the world around us.
+When learning you have cancer, it is usual to feel numb, have difficulty managing everyday tasks, and suddenly lose interest in the world around you.
 Conservation of Energy has been recognized in nursing as a phenomenon as patients enter a sick role.

 Acknowledging a loss